Biotechnology High School: Curriculum

 All students at Biotechnology High School study under a curriculum that includes eight mandatory science classes, each of which includes a laboratory component.
 The Biotech curriculum includes block scheduling so students may take different classes on each day of the week as well as different classes between first and second semester.
-All students enter the International Baccalaureate Diploma Programme at the start of their junior year, at which point they sell their soul to either an IB Physics or an IB Chemistry concentration.
+All students enter the International Baccalaureate Diploma Programme at the start of their junior year, at which point they choose between an IB Physics or an IB Chemistry concentration.
 Students must take a biology course for all four years, in addition to physics in their sophomore year, and either chemistry or physics in their junior and senior years.
 Four years of humanities are also offered, as well as a multitude of STEM and humanity-based electives.
 Spanish is the only foreign language offered, and as such, students are introduced to the language in their first two years, and move on to complete IB Spanish in either their junior or senior year.
 AP Spanish is offered as an optional elective to students who complete IB Spanish in their junior year.
 The IB Program at Biotech includes three High Level IB classes and three Standard Level IB classes.
 Chemistry/Physics, Biology, and English are the high level courses and Mathematics, Spanish, and History are the standard level courses.
 As with all career academies in the Monmouth County Vocational School District, 160 credit-hours are required to graduate.
-Successful completion of Theory of Knowledge (TOK), an extended essay (EE), Creativity, Action, Service (CAS) hours, and an Individual Oral Commentary (IOC) in both English and Spanish, along with receiving passing marks on all internal and external assessments, are required components for the IB Diploma.
+Successful completion of Theory of Knowledge, an extended essay, Creativity, Action, Service hours, and an Individual Oral Commentary in both English and Spanish, along with receiving passing marks on all internal and external assessments, are required components for the IB Diploma.
 Upon graduation, eligible students receive both a high school diploma and an IB Diploma, with the latter ceremonially distributed the following academic year.